-Mr. Speaker, I also wish to pay tribute to the hard-working instructors, Jukeepa Hainnu and Levi Palittuq and staff at the school.
+Mr. Speaker, I also wish to pay tribute to the hard-working instructors, Jukeepa Hainnu and Levi Palituq, and staff at the school as well as the board members of Piqqusilirivvik.

-I ask all members to join me in congratulating this year's graduates and to express our support for the important work that is undertaken at Piqqusilirivvik.
-So, let's give them a big hand.
+Mr. Speaker, I ask all members to join me in congratulating this year's graduates and to express our support for the important work that is undertaken at Piqqusilirivvik.
+Let's give them a big round of applause.
 Thank you, Mr. Speaker.

-Speaker: Member's Statement.
+Speaker: Members' Statements.
 Member for Kugluktuk, Mr. Anavilok.